SIMIIMISHRA/charecter-counter/README.md

 # charecter-counter
-it is a mini page i am build this while practicing.
+it is a mini page i build this while practicing.